 We survived and we were able to put a decent amount into our savings.

-The first couple of days we questioned our decision.
+During the first couple of days, we questioned our decision.
 We reluctantly drove by the coffee shops and did not stop at Target.
-However, by Friday, when it was usually take-out and a Redbox Rental we were on a roll.
+However, by Friday, when it was usually take-out and a Redbox rental, we were on a roll.
 My daughter made a fun appetizer with what we had on hand and we found a Netflix movie.

 We never realized how much we actually piddled away on things that were unnecessary.